 Cold weather and the dawn of the holiday season make me crave one thing: A fireplace.

 I’m a simple person, and I live in a cozy apartment.

 Thankfully, there are ample places to turn when I seek a home — as in, a warm and dreamy home — fix.
 There are home- and garden-type TV shows and a host of online sites that reboot my brain and showcase beautiful places and the designers who decorate them.

-Here are 10 sites that caught our eye for stunning architecture, thoughtful content, and innovative design.
+Here are 10 sites that caught our eye for stunning architecture, thoughtful content, and innovative real estate design.